anthgur/cs753/README.md

 Project Repository for Team 7

 We use Gradle as a build system to build a particular assignment first make sure the `mainClassName` in `build.gradle` points to the correct `Main.kt` file you want to run.
+On a Linux system use the provided `gradlew` shell script if on Windows use the `gradlew.bat` batch file.
+Below we assume a Linux system, but replacing the shell script for the batch file will work on Windows.

 Then simply build the project with ```./gradlew build```